4RO: Morning Announcer Dispute

 Former WIN Television newsreader Bruce Diamond was employed by 4RO in 2004 to host a new 10am-midday program called CQ Today.
 4RO decided to employ Diamond as he was a well-known media identity in Central Queensland having read the local news from Rockhampton's RTQ studio for more than twenty years before finishing in late 2002.

-In August 2005, Diamond received a letter from 4RO management requesting him to stop talking about certain things on air.
-Diamond was instructed to stop talking about the local state member of parliament, Member for Rockhampton Robert Schwarten; Diamond's campaign calling for Rockhampton to receive an oncology unit at Rockhampton Hospital to limit long-distance travel for cancer patients; and 4RO's breakfast announcer Jeffrey Goodwin who Diamond claimed accepted a gift from Robert Schwarten (a cap) which Diamond described as unethical.
+In August 2005, Diamond received a letter from 4RO management requesting him to stop talking about the local state member of parliament, Member for Rockhampton Robert Schwarten; Diamond's campaign calling for Rockhampton to receive an oncology unit at Rockhampton Hospital to limit long-distance travel for cancer patients; and 4RO's breakfast announcer Jeff Goodwin who Diamond claimed accepted a gift from Robert Schwarten (a cap) which Diamond described as unethical.

 Diamond said he refused to be "gagged" and continued talking about the issues despite the request by management.

 Schwarten said he had approached 4RO management for a "fair go" because Diamond had been criticising him on air for seven months, and claimed Diamond had gone too far when he involved Schwarten's wife and son.
 Diamond refuted the claim and invited Schwarten to submit any evidence to show how he had involved his family.

 In late January 2006, 4RO axed CQ Today and shortened the breakfast program by an hour when the station decided to take the nationally syndicated John Laws Morning Show from 2UE in Sydney between 9am and midday each day.
-Diamond said he had "heated discussions" with 4RO management when he was fired when he concluded what turned out to be his last program on 27 January 2006.
+Diamond said he had "heated discussions" with 4RO management when he was fired at the conclusion of his last program on 27 January 2006.
 Diamond also claimed he was considering legal action, claiming 4RO had told him that they wanted him to host a new afternoon drive program on 4RO.
 Diamond also said 4RO staff had threatened to call the police when he offered to drop by the radio station to pick up the mail that was addressed to him.

 Notable Past Announcers

 Since 4RO's inception in 1932, hundreds of announcers have worked at 4RO.

-Among the more notable are controversial Pauline Hanson's One Nation political advisor, James Ashby; parenting and relations expert, Dr Justin Coulson; former Rockhampton Mayor, Jim McRae; renowned racecaller, Wayne Wilson; and former WIN Television presenters, Bruce Diamond and Gary Foale.
+Among the more notable are Pauline Hanson's One Nation political advisor, James Ashby; parenting and relations expert, Dr Justin Coulson; former Rockhampton Mayor, Jim McRae; multiple award winning announcer Aaron Stevens, renowned racecaller, Wayne Wilson; and former WIN Television presenters, Bruce Diamond and Gary Foale.
+Tom Canfell, who in 2024 was a finalist at the Australian Commercial Radio Awards for best talk presenter.